hzeller/beagleg/G-code.md

     G1(coordinated move) X10(to this position)

+##API
-G-code parsing as provided by [the G-Code parse API](./gcode-parser.h) receives G-code either from a string or a file-descriptor and calls parse-callbacks that contain the more higher-level commands.
+G-code parsing as provided by [the G-Code parse API](./gcode-parser.h) receives G-code either from a string or a file-descriptor and calls parametrized parse-callbacks representing slightly more higher-level commands.
 The callbacks are defined in a struct

 ```c